 State timeouts can be set either inside tag <extension findlib-package="eliom.server"/> (default value for all sites), or inside a <eliom/> tag (default for one site).

 Timeouts can also be modified programmatically using functions like Eliom_state.set_global_volatile_timeout, but by default these functions will not override configuration files. (see module Eliom_state for other functions).
 Thus, a website can set its own defaults and the user can still override them from the configuration file.
 If you want to set a timeout programmatically even if it has been modified in a configuration file, use the optional parameter ~override_configfile:true.

 Timeouts can be set either for all scopes hierarchies, for one precise hierarchy, or for the default scope hierarchy.
-To do that programmatically, use the optional parameter ~scope.
-To do that in configuration file, use the optional attribute hierarchyname (where an empty string value means default hierarchy).
+To do this programmatically, use the optional parameter ~scope.
+In a configuration file, use the optional attribute hierarchyname (where an empty string value means default hierarchy).
 If this attribute is absent, the timeout will affect all states for which no other default has been set.
 The hierarchyname attribute exists only inside an <eliom/> tag (and not inside <extension findlib-package="eliom.server"/>).

 The level attribute can take values session or tab.

-- <volatiletimeout value="30" [hierarchyname=""] [level="session"]/> The default timeout for volatile (in memory) states. value="infinity" means that the state will never finish.
-Note that each eliom module may set its own default, that will override this one.
+- <volatiletimeout value="30" [hierarchyname=""] [level="session"]/> The default timeout for volatile (in memory) states. value="infinity" means that the state will never expire.
+Note that each eliom module can set its own default, that will override this one.

 - <persistenttimeout value="7200"/> Idem for persistent state data

 - <datatimeout value="30" [hierarchyname=""] [level="session"]/> Like <timeout>, but for in memory data states only (not service states).